TosbackCgusBridge-Bot/CGUs-versions/Advanceautoparts/Privacy Policy.md

 At Advance Auto Parts, Inc. one of our primary – and most important – goals is to maintain and ensure the security of our customer data.
 We understand that you may have concerns regarding the privacy of your personal information.
 This is why we have specifically created this section. to address your concerns and answer questions you may have.

-This Customer Privacy Policy describes the information and privacy practices for Advance Auto Parts retail stores (the “Stores”), Advance Auto Parts Customer Care centers (the “Call Centers”),  www.AdvanceAutoParts.com, www.advancecommercial.com, pro.advancecommercial.com, websites (the “Sites”), our platform all other locations, occasions, or events where your personal information is collected by, or on behalf of Advance Auto Parts.
+This Customer Privacy Policy describes the information and privacy practices for Advance Auto Parts retail stores (the “Stores”), Advance Auto Parts Customer Care centers (the “Call Centers”),  www.AdvanceAutoParts.com, www.advancecommercial.com, pro.advancecommercial.com, http://www.motologic.com, http://www.carquest.com, http://www.motoshop.com, websites (the “Sites”), our platform all other locations, occasions, or events where your personal information is collected by, or on behalf of Advance Auto Parts.

-Advance Auto Parts has received TRUSTe’s Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.
+The TRUSTe program covers information collected through these Web sites (www.advanceautoparts.com, www.advancecommercial.com, pro.advancecommercial.com, http://www.motologic.com, http://www.carquest.com, http://www.motoshop.com ) and our platforms.
+The associated platforms with the exception of information collected behind the logins of the MOTOSHOP, MOTOREV, or ADVANCE AUTO PARTS eBILL platforms.

-The TRUSTe program covers information collected through these Web sites (www.advanceautoparts.com, www.advancecommercial.com, pro.advancecommercial.com ) and our platforms.
 The uses of information collected through our service shall be limited to the purpose of providing the service for which the client has engaged Advanace Auto Parts.
+In order to view our relationship with TRUSTe please visit the validation page visible by clicking on the TRUSTe Seal.

 If you have questions or concerns regarding this privacy policy or our practices, please contact us at 1-877-ADVANCE or webcare@advanceautoparts.com.
 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.